jeregill/dibs/README.md

 [Frontend Repo](https://github.com/yehmond/dibs-frontend)

 Dibs is an online barbershop-reservation service which supports barber service booking and barbershop information management.
-Dibs enables both owners and customers to register on the platforms.
-Owners are able to advertise their shops, services, and individual barbers, as well as visualize daily schedules and past booking statistics, while customers are able to book appointments and leave reviews for their favorite barbershops.
-Dibs is an all-in-one platform for barbershop customers and owners to manage their personal care needs.
+Dibs enables both owners and customers to register on the platform.
+Owners are able to advertise all aspects of their shops, including hours, location, services, and barbers, as well as visualize daily schedules and past booking statistics.
+Customers are provided with an extremely convenient searching and booking system, and can also leave reviews for their favorite barbershops.
+Dibs is an all-in-one platform for both barbershop customers and owners to manage their personal care needs.

 ## Goals Overview